Ask an Expert – Five Ways to Find Peace by Staying Present

 The intrinsic rewards of engaging in these kinds of activities make you want to keep doing them, yet you have to continue stretching yourself because your progress will eventually leave you bored during the same experiences that were once exciting.

 Finding activities that result in flow is exhilarating.
 Change things up by trying new things.
 Our brains crave variety and novelty.
-The key to finding flow is developing a balance between skills and challenges – finding something you are good at and enjoy, but that still stretches.
+The key to finding flow is developing a balance between skills and challenges – finding something you are good at and enjoy, but that still stretches you a bit.